kyclark/gitbook-metagenomics/file_handling.md

 In this version, I ```open``` the file (line 8) to get a "filehandle" (often abbreviated "fh") which is a way to get access to the contents of the file.
 I did this so that I could call the ```get``` method (https://docs.perl6.org/type/IO$COLON$COLONHandle#method_get) to retrieve just the first line which I expect to have the field names.
 That returns a string which I then call ```split``` using the ```$sep``` (separator) argument (which defaults to a comma).

 At lines 10-11, I initialize two variables that I will need inside the ```for``` loop.
 Consider that I'm about to go picking apples.
 Before I go to the orchard, I need to get a basket to carry the apples back out.
 The ```@data``` is array is my basket.

-At line 13, I call the ```push``` method to add the result of a zip operation.
+Lines 15-19 are

 I added a "--limit" option so I could stop it on the first record.
 I also introduce the ```say``` function so you can look at the data that was collected.
 The function ```dd``` (data dump) will also show you the structure: